alejosilvalau/coding-interview-prep/SystemsExpert/Design A Code-Deployment System/design-a-code-deployment-system.md

 ## Build System - General Overview
 On a general view, the process of building code can be called a **job**.
 The build system can be designed as a queue of jobs.

-Each job will have a SHA, which is the commit identifier for what version of the code it should built first.
+Each job will have a SHA, which is the commit identifier for what version of the code it should build first.
 Every job will also have a **name**, which is the name of the artifact created / resulting binary.

-As this is **langugage agnostic** of the type of code, all coding languages are handled here.
+As this is **language agnostic** of the type of code, all coding languages are handled here.

 From the server side of the system, we can have a pool of servers (workers) which are going to handle the work.
 Each worker will:
 1. take jobs out of the queue repeatedly in a FIFO manner.